Skip to main content

 d.

-confirmation that the assessor-prescriber and the second assessor discussed and determined which practitioner would prescribe and/or administer the substance used for medical assistance in dying
+Confirmation that the assessor-prescriber and the second assessor discussed and determined which practitioner would prescribe and/or administer the substance used for MAiD.

 e.